What is Net Domestic Product (NDP)?

 Net domestic product (NDP) measures the economic output of a country.
 It represents the net book value of all finished goods and services produced inside a country geographically during a given period.
 NDP is a key indicator of a country’s economic growth, which is released by the Bureau of Economic Analysis (BEA) quarterly.

 Compared with gross domestic product (GDP), NDP takes the depreciation of the country’s capital assets into account, including housing, vehicles, machinery, and so on.
 The depreciation is known as capital consumption allowance (CCA).
-It measures the amount of money that a country spends to maintain its current economic production level during a specific period.
+It measures the amount of resources a country uses to maintain its current economic production level during a specific period.

-Net not only covers the accounting depreciation but also accounts for other causes of the decrease in value, for example, obsolescence and destruction.
+Net domestic product not only covers the accounting depreciation but also accounts for other decreases in asset values, for example, obsolescence and destruction.

 - Net Domestic Product (NDP) measures the net book value of all the final goods and services produced within a country geographically during a given period.